kkrt-labs/kakarot/docs/mvp/resources/erc20.md

-# Support of opcodes for the MVP
+# Support of ERC-20 contract opcodes for the MVP

 58 / 74 opcodes are supported by the MVP.